ZadeE1/QuickNgp/README.md

 - if you don't have anaconda or miniconda installed and come across " - use conda (Y/N): " simply reply `N`

-- dir/path/folder may be used interchangeably in the command line prompts and in this repo
+- dir/path/folder may be used interchangeably  in this repo

 - any numerical questions can only be responded to in numbers or it can create unwanted errors